WATOLINK/mind-speech-interface-ssvep/README.md

 ## Credit
 Some of our models and signal processing methods were adapted from Aravind Ravi's Brain Computer Interface Repository (see here: https://github.com/aaravindravi/Brain-computer-interfaces)

+The FBCCA Model we used was adapted from an implementation in this repository: https://github.com/eugeneALU/CECNL_RealTimeBCI

 ## Requirements

 To install requirements, make sure you have Python 3.10+ installed, then run